YLiohenki/GitHub-Commit-Notifier/README.md

 # GitHubCoach
 Github Coach is an android app to help you keep your commits streak.
+Check out project's page: http://selfsite.com/Projects/GitHubCoach .

 It's notifies you after 2 pm, that you have to commit today.